Fiji's ruling party leads provisional count after national election

 With 1,238 out of 2,017 polling stations counted, Bainimarama had garnered 31.42% of all votes in Fiji's proportional representation system, where there is a single constituency, and Rabuka had 16.34% of votes.

-On Thursday morning in the National Results Centre, Fiji's election commissioner, Mohammed Saneem, demonstrated to media a "double blind data entry" system that is being used for the final count, which began Thursday.

-The final result will be known on Sunday, he said, adding that it was a "rigorous system" intended to prevent errors.

-Technical problems plagued the election office's app, used by the public to track the provisional result on Wednesday evening.
+Technical problems plagued the election office's app, used by the public to track provisional results on Wednesday evening.
 It had shown a People's Alliance Party candidate leading, before the app was taken offline for several hours and returned at 2 a.m. to show Fiji First ahead.

 The election office said mistakes had been made transferring data to the app, which had incorrectly boosted some candidates vote.